openstreetmap/stateofthemap-2019/calls/general.md

 <h3 id="track-humanitarian" class="trackicon">Humanitarian</h3>
 In the two days preceding SotM, HOT Summit will be held in the same location.

-* If you intend to submit a talk with an essentially humanitarian topic and which addresses mainly humanitarian visitors, it could be more suitable for the [HOT Summit](https://summit2019.hotosm.org/).
+* If you intend to submit a talk with an essentially humanitarian topic, it could be more suitable for the [HOT Summit](https://summit2019.hotosm.org/).
+If your talk addresses mainly humanitarian visitors then you should submit it for the HOT Summit.
 * If your talk transcends the humanitarian aspect then it could also be interesting for the non-humanitarian audience and fit well to SotM.

 If you are not sure where to submit your talk, please do not submit your talk to both conferences.
 Instead, please get in touch with the program committees ([program-sotm@openstreetmap.org](mailto:program-sotm@openstreetmap.org) and [summit@hotosm.org](summit@hotosm.org)) beforehand.